What Is a Pour-Over Will & How Does It Work?(Examples & Advantages)

 What Should Be Included in a Pour-Over Will?

-In the most straightforward situations, the pour-over will name either the trust or its beneficiaries as remainder beneficiaries with percentages listed in your original trust document.
+In most straightforward situations, the pour-over will names either the trust or its beneficiaries as remainder beneficiaries with percentages listed in the original trust document.

 Pour-Over Wills and Living Trusts